MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-webstore.md

 To self-host your own extensions, you need to provide your own web hosting services for the extensions and their manifest files.

+To install a self-hosted extension that's not listed in the Microsoft Edge Add-ons website, Windows instances must be joined to a Microsoft Active Directory domain.
+Self-hosted extensions will not work for Microsoft Azure AD joined devices unless they are hybrid Azure AD joined.

 The following steps assume that you've already created your extension, have some experience with XML files, have a working knowledge of configuring group policy, and know how to use the Windows registry.

 ## Publish an extension